Spatial partitioning for collision detection

 Quadtree

-Quadtrees handle uneven density well by splitting space more where objects cluster and keeping it coarse where no objects are present.
-They shift the complexity onto the data structure and management, rather than on raw computation effort during queries.
+Quadtrees handle uneven density well.
+They split space more where objects cluster and keep it coarse where few objects exist.
+This moves complexity into the data structure so queries are cheaper.

 Querying cost